 The voting system and voting processes provide a robust, safe, usable, and accessible experience.

-– The voting system’s hardware, software, and accessories are robust and do not expose users to harmful conditions.
+8.1 – The voting system’s hardware, software, and accessories are robust and do not expose users to harmful conditions.

+8.1 – Protect from harmful conditions